Cake and Icing:

 Icing Sculptor - I own an Icing Sculptor that is used on the sides of a cake to add dimension.
 I used a simple design to the Movie Script Cake #2 to make the cake look more like a stack of paper.

 I'm still trying to decide if this product is even worth the money or the hassle.
 I think if I can manage to get it work consistently, I would use it more often and really like it.
 The individual pieces kept sliding out of the holder or the pressure I used to create the design would cause pieces to retract into the holder (changing the design in the icing and making it uneven).
 One reviewer on the Wilton site suggested placing a large black clip on the holder to help keep the pieces in place.
 More testing and experimenting is required on this one.
-Until then, I wouldn't recommend this tool.
-I would instead recommend the Decorating Comb and/or the Decorating Triangle - with a combined cost that is LESS than the Icing Sculptor.
+Update: I don't recommend this tool (I wound up giving mine away).
+I would instead recommend the Decorating Comb and/or the Decorating Triangle - the combined cost is LESS than the Icing Sculptor.

 Featured cakes that use the Icing Sculptor are: "Fade In" Movie Script Cake